Last updated on April 14th, 2022 at 11:37 am

 Since managing inventory is simplified, you can also easily offer BOPIS (buy online pickup in-store) and BORIS (buy online return in-store).
 This allows consumers a faster way to receive or return items and acts as a mechanism to draw them into the store, potentially leading to additional purchases or exchanges.

-3. Store Inventory Management
+3. Next Level Inventory Management

 In addition to the inventory visibility you get with a flexible OMS, a complete store inventory management solution can deliver even more value.